Lipari: Geology

 Geologists agree on the fact that Lipari (island) was created by a succession of four volcanic movements, the most extensive of which was the third one, presumably lasting from 20,000 BC to 13,000 BC.
 A further vast phenomenon should have happened around 9000 BC.
-The last recorded eruptions occurred in the 5th century AD when airborne pumice, together with volcanic ash, covered the Roman villages of the island.
+In the 5th century AD when airborne pumice, together with volcanic ash, covered the Roman villages of the island.
 The volcanoes are considered active, and steaming fumaroles and hydrothermal activity may still be seen.
 As a result of its volcanic origin, the island is covered with pumice and obsidian.
 Pumice mining has become a large industry on Lipari, and the pale pumice from Lipari is shipped worldwide.
+The last eruption occurred in 1220 AD.